awslabs/amazon-quicksight-embedding-sdk/README.md

     });
 });
 ```

+#### IframeResizeOnSheetChange element (optional)
+You can use `iframeResizeOnSheetChange` option in combination with `height: "AutoFit"` option, when you want the embedded dashboard height to auto resize based on sheet height, on every sheet change event.
+The default value is `false`.

+#### SheetId element (optional)
+You can use the `sheetId` option, when you want to specify the initial sheet of the dashboard, instead of loading the first sheet of the embedded dashboard.
+You can provide the target sheet id of the dashboard as the value.
+In case the sheet id value is invalid, the first sheet of the dashboard will be loaded.

 #### ClassName element (optional)
 You can customize style of the iFrame that holds your dashboard by one of the followings: